PacktPublishing/Containers-for-Developers-Handbook/Chapter13/Readme.md

 Context 'argocd.172.31.255.254.nip.io' updated
 ```

 We have just connected the cluster, but we need to really integrate the cluster.
-I prefer to add a new cluster to ensure all integration requirements are automatically create by ArgoCD, hence we add minikube cluster using --in-cluster to make ArgoCD integrate the its own cluster (where it is running) using internal Kubernetes API service (__kubernetes.defaul.svc__):
+I prefer adding a new cluster to ensure all integration requirements are automatically created by ArgoCD, hence we add minikube cluster using --in-cluster to make ArgoCD integrate the its own cluster (where it is running) using internal Kubernetes API service (__kubernetes.defaul.svc__):
 ```
 Chapter13$ argocd cluster add  minikube --name minikube --in-cluster